 The Compensation Committee of our Board of Directors believes that our director compensation program should promote total value creation for the Company and our stockholders and create alignment between the long-term interests of our directors and the long-term interests of our stockholders.
 At the same time, we believe that our director compensation program should provide a reasonable reward to our directors for the services they perform and should be reflective of the amount of effort and time required of each individual director, based on his or her role and responsibilities and participating in committees.
+Accordingly, we grant all or a portion of director compensation in the form of shares of the Company's common stock.

 Non-employee directors' compensation is generally determined and awarded by our Board of Directors based on the recommendations of our Compensation Committee.
 Our Compensation Committee is responsible for, among other things, reviewing, evaluating and designing our director compensation program.
-In 2021, our Compensation Committee retained Compensia to make recommendations with respect to our director compensation policies, with the purpose of both aligning the Company with our peer group and the long-term interests of our directors and our stockholders.
-Effective April 13, 2021, based on recommendations by our Compensation Committee in consideration of input from Compensia, our Board of Directors approved the following amounts of annual retainer received by members and chairs of our Board of Directors, Audit Committee, Compensation Committee and Nominating and Governance Committee, excluding employee directors.
+In 2022, our Compensation Committee retained Compensia to make recommendations with respect to our director compensation policies, with the purpose of both aligning the Company with our peer group and the long-term interests of our directors and our stockholders.
+Based on recommendations by our Compensation Committee in consideration of input from Compensia, our Board previously approved the following annual payments for members and chairs of our Board of Directors, Audit Committee, Compensation Committee and Nominating and Governance Committee, excluding employee directors.